justinleetyler/justinleetyler.github.io/catalog.md

 289.1 MCD-- McGuffie, Duncan. -- The hymn sandwich : a brief history of Unitarian worship. -- [S.n., 19--]. -- on 1 external hard drive. -- Filename: 3366.pdf.

-646.7 MCK -- McKay, Brett. -- The cabinet of invisible counselors / Brett McKay, Kate McKay. -- on 1 external hard drive. -- File name: (10165.txt) -- DBID 10165. -- IN The Art of Manliness

 w374 MCK -- McKay, Brett. -- How and why to become a lifelong learner. -- art of manlines, 2013. -- [www](http://artofmanliness.com/2013/03/18/how-and-why-to-become-a-lifelong-learner/).
 > Why become a lifelong learner?
 1) You'll earn more 2) You'll be more interesting and charismatic.
 3) You'll be a better leader.
 4) You'll be a better leader.
 5) You'll be independent and handy.
 6) It keeps your brain healthy 7) You'll feel more satisfied with life 8) You'll become more human.